MXET/resources/home.md

 * [Metal AM Labs at TAMU](https://lobfile.com/file/9d9r.xlsx) for collaboration.
 * [Build Plate Geometry](https://grabcad.com/library/build-plate-am400-1) CAD model for the Renishaw AM400

-### Bonding
+### Methods

+This section covers technical methods for producing prototypes, starting with Bonding.
 Mechatroncis projects don't discriminate by materials!
 By understanding materials, you'll find value in much more than 3D Printing plastic and Metal, and the next step is to discover how to bond these various materials to each other.

 This topic deserves a whole page for itself, so here we go